Best space heaters in 2026 — expert tested and rated

 It was also quick to heat up; within 12 seconds, we felt warmer.
 In spite of its great heat output, it drew an average amount of energy in relation to the other heaters.
 However, there is an eco mode if you want to save on your bills; after you set a precise temperature, the power cycles on and off to reduce energy consumption.

 The fan can be set to oscillate for even distribution of heat.
 And you can also set a timer to shut the unit off automatically after up to 8 hours.
-None of the surfaces on the Lasko itself present a burn hazard if you’ve got children running around, and it’s not too loud either.
+None of the surfaces on the Lasko itself presents a burn hazard if you’ve got children running around, and it’s not too loud either.

 Inside the Lasko there’s a permanent filter which needs to be popped in before first use and then vacuumed every two weeks to keep it in top condition.
 This heater can be controlled by its panel or by a remote control, which you can store in a pocket on the back of the tower.

-Best value space heater
+Best budget space heater

 Specifications